Sarah Maddock

-Mrs Sarah Maddock (1860–1955) was an Australian endurance cyclist during the 1890s and early 1900s and the first woman to ride a bicycle from Sydney to Melbourne and later Sydney to Brisbane and back.
+Sarah Maddock (1860–1955) was an Australian endurance cyclist during the 1890s and early 1900s and the first woman to ride a bicycle from Sydney to Melbourne and later Sydney to Brisbane and back.

 Early life

 Born Sarah Porter on 29 October 1860 near Wolumla, Eden, New South Wales, to James and Mary Porter, Sarah Maddock grew up on her parents' dairy farm and became a competent horsewoman.
 A childhood accident left her blind in one eye.
 She married her husband Ernest Alfred Maddock on 22 February 1886 at St James' Church, Sydney and by 1890 had a son and three daughters, of whom two survived.
 As was custom at the time she was also known as Mrs E.A.
 Maddock, after her husband.